twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 config.vm.network "forwarded_port", guest: 8080, host: 8080
 {% endhighlight %}

-Now fire up the VM and log in via SSH
+Next, use Vagrant to start up the VM and log in via SSH.
+Notice you didn't need to open up Virtualbox to run your VM.
+Vagrant takes care of this for you through it's commands.
+If you do open up Virtualbox you will see your new VM running.

 {% highlight bash %}
 vagrant up